-Solder the TOP RIGHT pad of the Hope RF module to the board.
+Solder the second pad from the top-right of the Hope RF module to the board.
 Make sure that the board is properly positioned after you solder this joint; it it moves, heat up the solder joint and move the board slightly so that it is properly positioned.
 Wait 30 seconds after soldering before continuing.

 Stick a round toothpick in the hole in the middle of the solder pad marked ANT.
 This is to prevent any solder from getting into the hole.
+Remove the LED wire that you had previously inserted in that pad.
 Solder the BOTTOM LEFT pad of the Hope RF module to the board, this is the one next to the ANT terminal.
 Wait 30 seconds, then remove the toothpick.

 Solder the remaining pads to the board, waiting 30 seconds between pads to prevent the module from overheating.
-If you used cut-off resistor leads to line up the holes, be sure to remove them before soldering the pads.
+(If you put a positioning wire in that pad, remove it before soldering).